Gauss Principle in Incompressible Flow: Unified Variational Perspective on Pressure and Projection

 The application of variational principles to fluid mechanics has a rich history spanning over 150 years, beginning with Helmholtz's vortex theorems (1858) and Kelvin's circulation theorem (1869).
 Classical approaches typically employed Hamilton's principle, extremizing action integrals over time to derive the equations of motion through calculus of variations~\citep{holm1998euler,truesdell2004non,marchioro2012mathematical}.
-These time-integral formulations, while mathematically elegant, vary entire space-time paths and thus provide limited insight into the instantaneous mechanics of constraint enforcement in incompressible flows. ~\citep{holm1998euler,truesdell2004non,marchioro2012mathematical}.
+These time-integral formulations, while mathematically elegant, vary entire space-time paths and thus provide limited insight into the instantaneous mechanics of constraint enforcement in incompressible flows ~\citep{holm1998euler,truesdell2004non,marchioro2012mathematical}.

 A fundamentally different variational approach emerged from Gauss's principle of least constraint~\citep{gauss1829neues}, originally developed for constrained mechanical systems.
 Unlike Hamilton's principle which varies paths over time, Gauss's principle operates at a fixed instant, minimizing a quadratic form in accelerations subject to acceleration-level constraints.
 This instantaneous character makes it particularly suited to understanding how pressure maintains incompressibility moment by moment.
-Despite its potential, the principle remained largely unexplored in fluid mechanics for over a century.
-Recent works~\citep{gonzalez2022variational,taha2025principle,peters2025application} have brought back a variational lens on fluid flows, particularly revisiting the Gauss principle in the context of the airfoil lift problem.
+Despite its potential, the principle remained relatively uncommon in classical fluid mechanics for over a century, even though it is widely used in constrained molecular dynamics (e.g. \cite{nose1984,hoover1985,evans1990,thijssen2007}.
+Recent works~\citep{gonzalez2022variational,taha2023minimization,taha2025principle,peters2025application} have brought back a variational lens on fluid flows, particularly revisiting the Gauss principle in the context of the airfoil lift problem.

 Despite the renewed interest, there remains confusion about what a Gauss/Appell least‑constraint statement actually determines in fluids, and how it can be utilized.
 We provide a compact variational interpretation of the pressure Poisson equation, clarify how to embed physical inputs via an ‘impressed’ subspace, and give a corollary that places the projection method in numerical hydrodynamics~\citep{chorin1968numerical} under Gauss/Appell.